tmobile/magentaA11y/_checklist-web/listbox-autocomplete.md

       the selected option is changed
 ---

-## Code example
+## Code examples

+# TEST

-## Custom listbox
+### Custom listbox with autocomplete

 Custom listboxes are notoriously difficult to build in an accessible fashion for screenreaders.

-{% highlight html %}
-{% include /examples/input-listbox-autocomplete.html %}
-{% endhighlight %}

 - [WAI-ARIA examples](https://w3c.github.io/aria-practices/examples/combobox/combobox-autocomplete-list.html)

-### Semantic input with datalist
+### Semantic input with datalist autocomplete

+This simple example illustrates all the functionality of a listbox with inline autocomplete.

 {% highlight html %}
 {% include /examples/input-text-autocomplete.html %}